moodymuskox/adroit-qa-tests/test-scenarios.feature.md

     When I select "Safety"
     Then I should see the "Safety" options screen

     When I select "Logout"
     Then I should be logged out from the app
-    And I should be on the "Hello from Cleango! screen
+    And I should be on the "Hello from Cleango!" screen

 Feature: Car Wash Order Process